xTrayambak/Artemis/README.md

-"Add"
+"Add":

  the Add function performs the addition operation.
 Eg:
 ```csharp
 using System;